 Caught in between a payday gap?
 Though it may be a bit embarrassing, going broke before your next payday is a trial we all face every now and then.
 Most try to struggle without, but if you don't think you can go another day with an empty bank account, a payday loan is an option to consider.
 Even the unemployed can take advantage of payday loan benefits right here in the state of Tennessee.

 If you're living on a fixed income, whether retired or unemployed, you have the option of getting extra cash to fill the void by taking out a payday loan.
-There are many providers who offer Tennessee residents short-term borrowing products, including title loans and payday loans.
+There is a title loan location near you who offers Tennessee residents short-term borrowing products, including title loans and payday loans.
 Both are relatively easy to obtain and could be a huge help when your ends just won't meet.

 There are only a few items you need to provide to get a payday loan and they are your most recent pay stub, a blank check from an active checking account in your name and your driver's license or a state-issued photo I.D.
 With these items, a qualified individual could get up to $400 in same-day cash - employed or not.